Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Impact of Term Cooccurrences on Relation Fact Learning

 \subsection{Experiment Setup}

 \textbf{Dataset} We use ParaRel\footnote{We use a version of ParaRel that was modified for autoregressive language modeling \citep{coastal2024}.} as our evaluation dataset $\mathcal{E}$ \citep{elazar2021}, which consists of WikiData facts formatted as a relation between two entities -- a subject and an object -- allowing us to use subject-object cooccurrence as a heuristic to identify matching documents.
 Each relation is also associated with various templates that express it in natural language, and we use a single template per relation when querying our LM.
-We use the 12 relations where both models show better than chance performance at the intervention checkpoint, with a subset shown in Table~\ref{tab:pararel} as an example (full details in Appendix Table~\ref{tab:pararel-details}).
-When evaluating with the OLMES framework, we use no normalization when ranking candidate answer choices, as we found this gave the best performance.
+We use the 12 relations where both models show better than chance performance at the intervention checkpoint, with full details on those relations in Appendix Table~\ref{tab:pararel-details}.
+When evaluating, we use no length normalization when ranking candidate answer choices, after comparing to all other OLMES normalization strategies and finding that no normalization gave the best performance for this dataset.

 \textbf{Counting (co)occurrences} We count occurrences of entities from ParaRel items mentioned in a batch of pretraining data using WIMBD\footnote{Specifically, we use the \texttt{wimbd search} command for fast exact string matching.} \citep{elazar2024}.
 This allows us to identify the documents entities occur in and their starting and ending character location within those documents.
 For items where the strings of the subject and object have partial overlap (e.g., ``Microsoft Windows is a product of Microsoft''), we only consider cooccurrences where the character windows of the two terms do not overlap.
+We note that cooccurrence is a heuristic which does not guarantee that each matched document is truly relevant.
+In Appendix~\ref{sec:doc-relevance}, we analyze the relevance of matched documents and show that only a fraction of those that contain a cooccurrence can be used to correctly answer the factual knowledge question, although a majority are still broadly relevant.

 \textbf{Intervening} We attempt to suppress and promote learning of items originally learned at two different pretraining steps each for the 1B and 7B OLMo 2 models, retraining over steps 1.5--2K and 2.5--3K for the 1B model and steps 2--2.15K and 3--3.15K for the 7B model.
 In each case, we attempt to suppress learning of items originally learned at the end of each data batch, and promote learning of items learned at the end of the next batch.
 To suppress learning, we use both cooccurrence of subject and object entities as well as occurrence of either entity to identify related documents.
 The replacement of occurrences is a more aggressive intervention to determine a lower bound on performance change.
 This results in replacing 0.5--4.7\% of documents for cooccurrences and 17.3--43.7\% for occurrences, depending on the model size and data batch.
 For promoting learning, we only use cooccurrences to identify relevant documents to move into the previous batch, replacing 1.3--9.9\% of documents for any given model size and pretraining step.